ashbb/first_step_on_ruby_metaprogramming/md/cheat_sheet.md

 	      name = subcls.name.downcase + 's'

 	      # At this point, self is Base
-	      # Swith self to subclass by explicitly calling
+	      # Switch self to subclass by explicitly calling
 	      # set_table_name on subclass

 	      subcls.set_table_name(name)